Is Peru Safe? Essential Travel Tips for Visitors

 The nearest POLTUR office will be able to provide case reports if something is stolen and will contact your embassy in the event of any more serious crimes.

-Despite constant reports and rumors about the danger of traveling overland in Peru, there is really very little to be worried about.
+Despite rumors about the danger of traveling overland in Peru, there is really not much to be worried about.

 Related articles